Vessel Trip Reports

 Who has to submit VTRs to DEC?

-All food fishing, food fish landing, marine bait, lobster, lobster landing, lobster bait gill net, crab, horseshoe crab, and party and charter boat permit holders must complete and submit to DEC an accurate fishing vessel trip report (VTR) for each fishing trip, detailing all fishing activities and all species landed.
+All food fishing, food fish landing, marine bait, menhaden purse seine, lobster, lobster landing, lobster bait gill net, crab, horseshoe crab, whelk, and party/charter boat permit holders must complete and submit to DEC an accurate fishing vessel trip report (VTR) for each fishing trip, detailing all fishing activities and all species landed.

 If you hold a federal fishing permit issued by NOAA National Marine Fisheries Service (NMFS), you must instead satisfy the reporting requirements specified by NMFS.
 At times DEC will request, in writing, that a New York State license holder who also holds a federal fishing permit submit the State (blue) copy of the federal VTR to DEC.
+Under special permit reporting requirements, federal permit holders must submit a copy of their federal reports with commercial striped bass and horseshoe crab landings to DEC.
+It is unnecessary to submit copies of federal reports with landings other than striped bass or horseshoe crab to DEC.
 If you do hold a federal fishing permit and submit VTRs to NMFS, please complete the Federal Reporting Confirmation Form and submit it to DEC.
 We use that form to avoid sending state VTR correspondence to federally permitted fishermen.

 How do I complete a VTR?

-It is very important that VTRs be filled out accurately and completely and be signed.
-To assist you in completing the VTR, step by step instructions are included in each logbook and are available online (See the column to the right).
+It is very important that VTRs be filled out accurately, completely and that they be signed.
+To assist you in completing the VTR, step-by-step instructions are included in each logbook and are available online (See the column to the right).

 A different VTR must be submitted if there is any change in gear type, area fished, or mesh/ring size.
-Commercial fishing activities and party and charter fishing activities (party and charter fishing is recreational fishing for the passengers) must be submitted on separate VTRs.
+Commercial fishing activities and party/charter fishing activities (party/charter fishing is recreational fishing for the passengers) must be submitted on separate VTRs.

 When DEC staff comes upon blank or empty boxes on submitted VTRS, they must look to the fishermen for the missing answers.
 If a fisherman submits a VTR that is missing information, he or she will likely receive an email or telephone call from a DEC staff member looking for the missing information.
 VTRs that are missing a signature will be returned to the fisherman to be signed.